• A Treasury of Christian Literature

 Homework

-Reading: Each student is expected to read the assigned chapter(s) and attend class ready to discuss the material.
+Reading: Each student is expected to read the week's assigned chapters and attend class ready to discuss the material.

 Blog Post: Each student will post something weekly about that week's reading assignment on the class blog located on this site.
 Posts could be about what you especially enjoyed, how something changed in your understanding, or how you applied or experienced something from the book.
 As much as possible, be specific, not general.
 Feel free to read other's posts, and if inspired, give an encouraging reply.
 All posts should be kept positive to maintain an atmosphere in which everyone can participate.
 The blog is intended to become an avenue for edifying fellowship among us.